 Besides, Trident has been used as an engine in web browsers(Internet Explorer).
-It has also got its applications in software that has direct integration with web browsing like as Google Chrome Browser, Maxthon etc. This browser engine has also been used in programs like Google talk, valve steam, Pandion, etc.
+It has also got its applications in software that has direct integration with web browsers like Google Chrome Browser, Maxthon, etc. This browser engine has also been used in programs like Google talk, valve steam, Pandion, etc.

 Trident has been very much popular with Microsoft products.
-However, at preset Microsoft newest browser Microsoft Edge use Blink engines.
+However, at present Microsoft’s newest browser Microsoft Edge uses Blink engines.

-Another popular web browser engine that has got wide appreciation from many software developers and programmers is the Gecko engine that was first seen in Netscape in the year 1997.
-The actual version of Gecko engine was found to be slow and does not meet the W3 standard where Trident for Microsoft Internet Explorer was found with at that time.
+Another popular web browser engine that has got wide appreciation from many software developers and programmers is the Gecko engine which was first seen in Netscape in the year 1997.
+The actual version of the Gecko engine was found to be slow and does not meet the W3 standard where Trident for Microsoft Internet Explorer was found at that time.

 Gecko engine is developed by Mozilla and It is used in the Firefox browser.
-And the fact it Gecko engine is an open-source software project.
+The fact it the Gecko engine is an open-source software project.
 That makes the developers drive into its further development.

 WebKit has been the first application that has been built around KHTML and it was launched in October 2000.
 It has a major contribution to Apple, Nokia, and WebKit foundation as well as other industries.

-Recently Google came with Chrome browser that features WebKit engine as is used in the Android mobile phone for the first time in Google Chrome version.
+Google came with a Chrome browser that features a WebKit engine as is used in the Android mobile phone for the first time in the Google Chrome version.

-It has been this recently that WebKit has been seen in any Android version, however, it has a good amount of contribution in Apples iPhone, iPod and is responsible to render content and email software within the web browser.
+It has been this recently that WebKit has been seen in any Android version, however, it has a good amount of contribution to Apple’s iPhone, iPad and is responsible to render content and email software within the web browser.

 Presto engine was first introduced in Opera Browser 7 on 28 January 2003.
 It has a major contribution to Opera software and it is developed by Opera.
-Previously of web browsers used Elektra Engine in its 4-6 versions but after that, it came to with its alternatives named Presto.
+Previously web browsers used Elektra Engine in its 4-6 versions but after that, it came up with its alternative named Presto.
 However, it is limited to only the Opera web browser and its product.